 The records point out that this was Slash’s first acoustic guitar following the success and finalized tour of Appetite for Destruction, it was bought on the road and set up during a brief from the road.
 Allegedly, Slash kept this guitar close to him, even closer than a few Les Paul models, it is said that he wrote the acoustic part for the ballad Patience while that may be unspecified, it is known that he recorded the track on it.

 Shortly after acquiring a first Guild JF-30, Slash decided that he would need a backup so he purchased another identical one.
-These air of Guild acoustics were the main go-to in live performances and studio even through the Use Your Illusion era and tour, meaning that it had a fair share of live action with Civil War as well.
+These era of Guild acoustics were the main go-to in live performances and studio even through the Use Your Illusion era and tour, meaning that it had a fair share of live-action with Civil War as well.